PCemOnMac/MacOS-Finder-Convert-Folder-To-CD-Image/README.md

 ### How to use?

 1. Open Finder
-2. Select an arbitrary file or folder
+2. Select an arbitrary folder
 3. Right-click -> "Convert to CD image"

 Use the .iso file of the file/folder created as ISO 9660 joliet image.

-### How it works
+### How does it work?

 The whole process is using the Automator capabilities of Mac OS.
 Automator is a scripting subsystem available since OS X 10.4 (Tiger).
-It is set up as a "Service" which takes selected files/folders of Finder as arguments and registeres as a context menu.
+It is set up as a "Service" which takes a selected folder in
+Finder as an argument.
+The services registers the Finder context menu entry "Convert to CD image".

 The command executed (in bash) is: